justincosentino/network-pruning/README.md

 ## Quick Start

-Training and pruning are controlled by a single command:
+Training and pruning are controlled by a single command.
+To use the experiment module, navigate to the module's parent directory and run

 ```[bash]
 $ python -m network-pruning.train